Hokome/rise-artifact/docs/Buildings.md

 Spam, some cards should be focused on making many simple sentries efficiently and giving buffs to them such as [[Cards#Mass production]]

+The simple sentry artwork should convey cheapness.

 ### Sniper sentry

 High single target, and great range but the lowest fire rate of all sentries.

+Art should convey the range with a long cannon but also the heaviness since it fires very powerful shots but slowly.

 ### Burst sentry

 Shoots AOE projectiles, works well in straight line but isn't limited to them.

+This should feel powerful and dangerous with a large canon.

 ### Pulse sentry

-Deals damage around id, weak single target but great grouped damage and can work especially well with aspects.
+Deals damage around it, weak single target but great grouped damage and can work especially well with aspects.

+Should convey the fast fire rate on top of the large area damage

 ### Spray sentry
 ### Barrel sentry